ddellacosta/friend-interactive-form-tutorial/README.md

 Sorry, you do not have access to this resource.
 ````

+Okay, good, that's what we expected.

-Let's set up a route for logging out so we can test our admin login.
-Friend also provides a helper function for this which will clear out your cached authentication state.
+Now let's set up a route for logging out so we can test our admin login.
+Friend also provides a `logout` helper function for this which will clear out your cached authentication state.
 In our routes we'll add:

 ````clojure
 (friend/logout (ANY "/logout" request (ring.util.response/redirect "/"))) # also taken from the Friend README